Q: What is a Public Adjuster?

 Both the insurance and independent adjuster work for the insurance company and their responsibility and accountability rests with the insurer.
 They are well trained to adjust the claim by offering the policyholder a settlement based on the lowest bid submitted by contractors or their own evaluation.
 The insurance companies retain adjusters who protect their interests.
 The insurance company’s adjusters are employed by the insurance company, and their responsibility and accountability rests with the insurer.

 A Public Adjuster employed by you, and works on the policyholder’s behalf to represent their best interests and get a fair settlement from the insurance company.
 The policyholder has the right to choose his own contractor and not be limited to the lowest bid.

-Q: Why do I need to hire Aftermath Public Adjusters?
+Q: Why do I need to hire a Public Adjusters?

 Adjuster representing your interest and fighting to make sure that you are paid every dollar that you are entitled to.

 To complicate matters, in light of the recent hurricanes that have swept our region, the insurance companies have been short of staff and there are simply not enough trained professional insurance company adjusters to handle the magnitude of claims that have overwhelmed the insurance industry.
 As a result the insurance industry has begun to hire individuals who have no claims experience whatsoever.
 Many individuals who have never even read an insurance policy or have had any claims experience have now been put through an insurance companies “cram course” and within weeks have been made insurance adjusters.
 Do you really feel comfortable having one of these individuals handling your most important financial asset, your home?

 There are several reasons why you may want to consider obtaining help with your claim: